Adobe Premiere Rush Video Editor

 Overloading Projects

-A typical misstep in Adobe Premiere Rush Video Editor is adding excess complexity:
+A typical misstep in Adobe Premiere Rush Video Editor is adding too many effects:

 Ignoring Audio